mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-05-maintainable-avalonia-funcui-layout.md

-Instead of directly using `Selection.view`, we introduce a `Border` in the parent `DockPanel`, which carries the relevant docking information, as well as any other information about layout in the parent `DockPanel`, like `minWidth` in our example.
+Instead of directly using `Selection.view`, we introduce a `Border` in the parent `DockPanel`, which carries the relevant docking information, as well as anything else that pertains to its layout in the parent `DockPanel`, like `minWidth` in our example.

-The next step refactoring would be to do something similar for the right section.
-I won't go into the full details, and leave it as the proverbial "exercise to the reader".
+The next refactoring involves doing something similar for the right section.
+I won't go into the details, and leave it as the proverbial "exercise to the reader".
 Once completed, the result would look along these lines, which I believe is markedly better than the original version: